 Cage-Free Duck Fat is one of EPIC’s most popular products, and for good reason.
 Quite simply, it’s mild flavor helps elevate ordinary ingredients into memorable dishes for weeknights or special occasions alike.
 It also has a high smoke point (375 degrees), and unlike butter or olive oil, duck fat can be recycled and used again.

-If you’re intrigued, here are a few ways to swap duck fat into your favorite recipes!
+If you’re intrigued, here are a few ways you can cook your favorite recipes with duck fat!

-Crispy, oven-roasted potatoes will have even more flavor when you toss them with duck fat and fresh, woody herbs like rosemary and thyme.
+Crispy, oven-roasted potatoes will have even more flavor when you use duck fat and fresh, woody herbs like rosemary and thyme.
 You can also swirl duck fat into mashed potatoes instead of butter, or make this elegant take on domino potatoes.

 What goes better with soup than a dunkable grilled cheese sandwich?
 For a crisp texture, slather the bread with duck fat before grilling.